 How automatic work hours trackers differ

-By completely removing manual timers, note taking and piecemeal logging, automatic work hours tracker apps create extremely reliable records with minimal effort.
+By completely removing manual timers, note taking and piecemeal logging throughout the day, automatic work hours tracker apps create extremely reliable records with minimal effort.
 They do this in two steps:

 They capture everything you work on (down to the time you spend in each app), to create a fully representative timeline of your work day.